inpiniti/inpiniti.github.io/_posts/37 celonis/2023-03-24-01 Process Mining From Theory to Execution.md

 ###### Task 1.3.
 Look at the P2P analysis in Celonis.
 How many % of cases are described by how many % of all variants?

-[v] 82% of all cases described by 1% of all variants
+[x] 82% of all cases described by 1% of all variants

-[] 82% of all cases described by 7% of all variants
+[ ] 82% of all cases described by 7% of all variants

-[] 82% of all cases described by 2% of all variants
+[ ] 82% of all cases described by 2% of all variants

 ###### Which of the statements are true for arc-based filtering on DFGs?

-[] The final Directly- Follows Graph remains stable to any removal of activites.
+[ ] The final Directly- Follows Graph remains stable to any removal of activites.

-[v] Hidden activities influence Directly-Follows frequency.
+[x] Hidden activities influence Directly-Follows frequency.

-[v] Numbers do not need to add up after removing arcs.
+[x] Numbers do not need to add up after removing arcs.

 ###### Task 1.4.
 Look at the BPMN model below in fig. 2.
 In your notebook or piece of paper, draw a DFG as close to the BPMN model as possible.
 How many traces are possible?

 ![](https://scorm.eu.thoughtindustries.com/content/1cc62825-20df-4077-8216-a9df1132a5ad/f78abb4a-61c2-4cd2-8650-b3e34343f1e6/2/scormcontent/assets/r1UFBYSbSjOkctyt_hWMI9be_Xf17Rc2T.png)

-[] 3
+[ ] 3

-[] 4
+[ ] 4

-[v] 6
+[x] 6

 # 04. Discover Sophisticated Process Models